Working with teenagers is definitely rewarding and fun!

 There are many websites where you can download beautiful photos, for example: Pixabay, Unsplash, Pexels.
 Just remember that what you find interesting may not necessarily be interesting for your students.
-When choosing photos for teenagers, it’s best to stick to this rule: the weirder the better.
+When choosing photos for teenagers, it’s best to stick to this rule: the stranger, the better.

 Introduce a bit of competition into your classes.
 Sometimes it is enough to add a time limit to a simple discussion.
-The easiest way: if you want your students to keep the discussion as long as possible, divide them into pairs, write a topic for discussion or a question.
+The easiest way: if you want your students to keep the discussion going for as long as possible, divide them into pairs, write a topic for discussion or a question.
 Students talk in pairs for as long as they can (in English!)
 The longest discussion wins.

-Most of the students (we don’t know why…) don’t like grammar.
+Most students (we don’t know why…) don’t like grammar.
 And with teenagers, this feeling intensifies!
-Whenever possible, try to avoid the following sentences: “Today we are going to practice Past Simple.”
+Whenever possible, try to avoid the following sentences: “Today we are going to practise Past Simple.”
 It’s much better to say, “Today you will have the opportunity to tell me about what fun things you did with your friends over the weekend.”
 It is so much nicer to sit at the table, thinking about the weekend rather than wondering why I need some Past Simple.

 As much as possible, do not directly say that you want to revise a particular grammar structure.
 Just ask students to talk about their plans for next weekend (future tenses) or think about what would happen if schools didn’t exist (conditionals).
 And the correct structures will come to their mind, guaranteed!